 · We should pray for revival when we sense we are under a cloud of divine displeasure or an evident lack of blessing (as in Psalm 85:4-5).

-iv.
-In praying for revival, pray for the congregation.
-Pray for a great outpouring of the Holy Spirit upon the congregation, not only on the on the preacher.
+· In praying for revival, pray for the congregation.
+Pray for a great outpouring of the Holy Spirit upon the congregation, not only on the preacher.

 b.
 That Your people may rejoice in You: Praying for revival means praying that God’s work among His people would cause them to find their joy in nothing else than in Him.
 So we pray:

-· Pray full of confidence, knowing that God can revive.
+· Full of confidence, knowing that God can revive.

-· Pray full of boldness, pleading with God for revival.
+· Full of boldness, pleading with God for revival.

-· Pray full of humility, desiring God’s glory and praise.
+· Full of humility, desiring God’s glory and praise.

 c.
-Show us Your mercy: This recognizes that revival is a work of God’s mercy.
+Show us Your mercy: Revival is a work of God’s mercy.
 It isn’t earned or deserved.
 God graciously grants true revival.